Legalism (Chinese philosophy): Xing-Ming (Daoism)

-Contrasting with Laozi, Han Fei and Qin break from a Huang-Lao Daoist Xing-Ming focusing on a Way of Heaven based on an inner reason of laws, inasmuch they are more concerned with law as a means of control than whether it accords with a Way of Heaven.
+Contrasting with Laozi, Han Fei and Qin break from a Huang-Lao Daoist Xing-Ming, focusing on a Way of Heaven based on an inner reason of laws, inasmuch as they are more concerned with law as a means of control than whether it accords with a Way of Heaven.
 Han Fei refers to a Way of the Ruler or Sovereign.
 Shen Dao, the Huangdi Sijing, and Laozi still referred to a more conceptually "naturalist" Way of Heaven, and Shen Buhai's doctrine, with the Huainanzi it likely influenced, still believed in "not interfering with the natural tendency of names and affairs to manage themselves."

 Together with a Huang-Lao tradition placing greater emphasis on (standards) fa, Sima Qian may have paired Laozi and Zhuangzi with Shen Buhai and Han Fei because the latter two "prioritized xingming", important in the recovered texts.
 The Sijing considering matching realities (Xing) with speech and the "names" of things (ming) an important part of "implementing the Way of Heaven", both in administrative and more general terms.
 While the Han Feizi's Way of the Ruler may not as directly emphasize concepts of Yin Yang, the Huangdi Sijing does.
 Analyzing Yin and Yang to ensure reliable results, it similarly matches "names" and "realities" (shi) as a practical way to appoint, monitor, and assess ministers.

 Though by its own statements the Zhuangzi generally favors self cultivation, differing "dramatically" from prior chapters, the Outer Zhuangzi's Chapter 13 "Way of Heaven" gives secondary places to Xing-Ming administrative ideas akin to Shen Buhai.
 Emphasizing priorities in-order of wu wei, dao, de, benevolence, appointment and investigation, and finally reward and punishment, A.C.
 Graham interpreted its hierarchy as emphasizing the wu wei reduced activity of the ruler, mainly criticizing those who reverse its priorities.
-Not fully "Daoist" as later later understood, it would generally be taken as reflecting early Huang-Lao or "syncretist" thought.
+Not fully "Daoist" as later understood, it would generally be taken as reflecting early Huang-Lao or "syncretist" thought.

 The Huainanzi's Zhushu, which Goldin translates as "Taking Shu as One's Ruler" or "Esteeming Technique", conveys naturalistic ideas akin to Shen Buhai in the same sense Liu Xiang recalled him, as "to follow and comply, and delegate responsibilities to one's subordinates."